Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward: Knowledge-based AI and Earth observation

 \subsection{Knowledge-based machine learning and Earth observation}

 Most ML approaches today are data-driven and require large quantities of data to produce accurate and reliable models, which are typically not transparent and do not provide explanations.
-However, ML approaches that focus on cause and make use of formally represented domain knowledge, in addition to data, have a long tradition in the field, starting with explanation-based learning~\cite{Mitchelletall1986}.
-Inductive logic programming~\cite{LavracandDzeroski1994,Muggleton1992} uses logic programs to represent data (examples), domain knowledge (background knowledge) and learned models (hypotheses).
-This approach has given rise to a broader learning paradigm known as relational learning or relational data mining~\cite{DzeroskiandLavrac2001}.
-Combining logical representations with probability theory has led to the development of approaches that learn probabilistic models expressed in logic within the paradigm of statistical relational learning~\cite{GetoorandTaskar2007} and, more broadly, statistical relational AI~\cite{DeReadtetal2016}.
+However, ML approaches that make use of formally represented domain knowledge, in addition to data, have a long tradition in the field, starting with explanation-based learning~\cite{Mitchelletall1986}.
+Inductive logic programming~\cite{LavracandDzeroski1994} uses logic programs to represent data (examples), domain knowledge (background knowledge) and learned models (hypotheses).
+This gives rise to a broader learning paradigm known as relational learning or relational data mining~\cite{DzeroskiandLavrac2001}.
+Combining logical representations with probability theory has led to the development of approaches that learn probabilistic models expressed in logic within the paradigm of statistical relational learning~\cite{GetoorandTaskar2007} and statistical relational AI~\cite{DeReadtetal2016}.

 The knowledge used in ML, in addition to data, can take different forms.
-Taxonomies are a form of domain knowledge that represent relations among concepts in the domain of study: in predictive modelling and classification, such taxonomies can represent hierarchical relations among the classes predicted.
-Typically, examples in this context have multiple labels from the taxonomy and the task at hand is known as hierarchical multi-label classification~\cite{SillaandFreitas2010,Vensetall2008}.

-Land cover classification schemes~\cite{Yangetal2017}, such as the Corine Land Cover map, are typically hierarchical.
+Taxonomies are a form of domain knowledge that represents relations among concepts in the domain of study: in predictive modelling and classification, such taxonomies can represent hierarchical relations among the classes predicted.
+Typically, examples in this context have multiple labels from the taxonomy and the task at hand is known as hierarchical multi-label classification~\cite{SillaandFreitas2010}.
+Land cover classification schemes~\cite{Yangetal2017} are typically hierarchical.
 However, most ML approaches to land cover classification ignore this and learn models for each land cover class separately.
-Only recently has a multi-label classification of land cover~\cite{Stivaktakisetal2019} and classification with label hierarchies~\cite{turkoglu2021crop} begun to attract attention.
+Multi-label classification of land cover~\cite{Stivaktakisetal2019,sumbul2020deep,mollenbrok2023deep} and classification with label hierarchies~\cite{Tui10b,turkoglu2021crop} is attracting more and more attention.